bricktrooper/Dexterity/README.md

 ![alt text](images/board.jpg)

 The board requires a wired serial connection, which doubles as the 5V power supply.
 If a wireless serial transmitter is used in the future, then a separate battery will be needed to power the board.
 The accelerometer is an ADXL335 3-axis sensor module, composed of analogue output pins for the X, Y, and Z spatial directions.
 Resistors were added for the flex sensors to produce a voltage divider sampling node, and 0.1uF filtering capacitors were added for noise reduction.
 The board also contains an enable/disable button and a status LED.
+Typical current draw ranges between 3.5mA and 4mA with a 5V supply.

 ![alt text](images/schematic.png)